 Other categories of chest pain differential diagnosis are iatrogenic, pulmonary, rheumatologic, and renal.

-Once a thorough examination has been performed, medical professionals should be able to accurately diagnose the cause of the chest pain and recommend the appropriate treatment.
-If, after examination, the exact cause still can not be identified, the patient should be referred to a specialist for further testing.
+Once a thorough examination has been performed, medical professionals should be able to accurately diagnose the causes of chest pain and recommend the appropriate treatment.
+If, after examination, the exact cause of chest pain still can not be identified, the patient should be referred to a specialist for further testing.